mgeraci/auto-hud/README.md

 node and gulp installed, and then you can run `npm install` in the project root to install the packages required to compile Auto-HUD's frontend files.
 Just run `gulp` in the project root to watch for Sass and CoffeeScript changes.

+## Running the app on boot
+To start the application when the computer boots, add a script to automate the loading of your virtualenv, and starting the flask task.
+An example script can be found [here](https://gist.github.com/mgeraci/8764990edb50e4023959).
+Be sure to make it executable!
+Then you can add a hook to OS X's login event by typing the following on your command line:

+	sudo defaults write com.apple.loginwindow LoginHook /path/to/your/script.sh